woydziak/IGEL-Docs/Docs/HOWTO-Setup-Lab-Sandbox-Environment.md

 Core (with ICG) : 8443 (default) or 443.
 From IGEL OS: `nc -v -z ICG-SERVER-IP-ADDRESS 8443` or `nc -v -z ICG-SERVER-IP-ADDRESS 443`

+**NOTES:**

+- The only supported option for ICG is to have direct access to port 8443/443 over a public facing IP address.
+- Also make sure the ICG, UMS, and IGEL OS clients are using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) for time services.

 -----

 ## Optional - Install ICG from UMS